aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

 1. For every thread, the input port of each GAM or DataSource shall be connected to exactly one signal (from another GAM or from a DataSource);
 2. For every thread, the output port of a given GAM or DataSource may be connected to zero or more signals (in another GAM or DataSource);
 3. The properties (type, number of elements and number of dimensions) of each signal shall be fully consistent between the signal producer and the signal consumer;
-4. The signal type shall be defined either by the signal producer or by one of the signal consumers;
+4. The signal type shall be defined either by the signal producer or by one of the signal consumers:

-   4.1.
+   a.
 If the number of elements is not defined, one is assumed;
-   4.2.
-If the number of dimensions is not defined, zero is assumed (scalar signal);
+   b. the number of dimensions is not defined, zero is assumed (scalar signal);
-   4.3.
-If no Default value is specified, zeor is assumed;
+   c.
+If no Default value is specified, zero is assumed.
-5. For every thread, at most one signal shall define the property `Frequency` (i.e. at most one synchronisation point per thread);
+5. For every thread, at most one signal shall define the property `Frequency` (i.e. at most one synchronisation point per thread).

 State change
 ------------